manufactureduson/mds-builder/README.md

 1. run `cmake .` to setup enviornment, it will setup esp-idf as submodule to be used by `network_adapter`

-2. setup compiling environment by `. ./export.sh` in esp-idf directory
+2. setup compiling environment by `cd esp-idf && . ./export.sh` in esp-idf directory

 3. In the `network_adapter` directory of this project, input command `idf.py set-target esp32-c3` to set target.